-As an expert in the neuroscience of human connectivity and complex systems, Fiona adapts relevant elements to advise and talk to both organisations and the public on the importance of communication and interconnection.
+As an expert in the neuroscience of human connectivity and complex systems, Fiona advises and presents to both organisations and the public on the importance of communication and interconnection.

-She is a regular keynote speaker in Australia and overseas on a number of topics.
-These include the areas of neurogenesis (building new brain) and the neurophysiology of human interaction; the cognition of leadership, collaboration and creativity; how to build resilience through long lens problem solving and a capacity for foresight, and the neuroscience of values, learning, community engagement, and trust.
+She is a regular keynote speaker in Australia and overseas on a range of topics including: neurogenesis (building new brain) and the neurophysiology of human interaction; the cognition of leadership, collaboration and creativity; how to build resilience through long lens problem solving and a capacity for foresight; and the neuroscience of values, learning, community engagement, and trust.

-The intersection of humans and technology is another major topic which includes the use of technologies in organisations, how technology shapes us, AI (advantages and issues) and shaping a human centric future.
+The intersection of humans and technology is another of Fiona’s major areas of interest, where her research and presentations cover: the use of technologies in organisations; how technology shapes us and how we should shape technology; Artificial Intelligence (advantages and issues); and shaping a human centric future.
 Fiona’s keynotes are designed to inspire and empower all audiences, from corporate conferences to community forums.

-Fiona has also had appearances on national media such as SBS Insight, ABC Catalyst, ABC Radio National’s Ockham’s Razor, and is a regular guest on ABC local radio.
+Fiona has also appeared on many national media platforms such as SBS Insight, ABC Catalyst, and ABC Radio National’s Ockham’s Razor, as well as speaking regularly as a guest on ABC local radio.